25 Website Must-Haves

 - Landing Pages: Landing pages with calls-to-action are critical lead generation components.
 Create awesome landing pages as part of the redesign for your offers and assets, like whitepapers and guides.

 - RSS Subscription: RSS allows some content from your website to be automatically pushed out to other websites and people, increasing the reach of your content.

 - Social media icons: Add social media sharing buttons/links to all your pages so your readers can share your expertise to their networks.
 You can use tools like ShareThis or AddThis.

-Check out 25 Website Must-Haves That Drive Leads and Sales for more examples.
+Check out 25 Website Must-Haves That Drive Leads and Sales for more website examples from manufacturers and industrial companies.
 These extra tips take a lot more planning and technical work — remember, a website is not a silo.
 Its integration with other functions, such as social media and email marketing is critical.
 There's still a lot more work involved keeping your marketing strategies are aligned, continuously optimizing your website, and reporting on the results (yes, the work doesn't end!) so if you need a partner to help out, get in touch with our team.